kmtenhouse/typing-quirk/README.md

 <hr />
 <a href="set-separator"></a>

-### setSeparator(separator)
+### setSeparator(separator, _optional_ optionsObj)

 Adds a custom string to separate the words of a sentence instead of spaces (the default).
-Every space (including spaces within tabs) will be replaced by this string.
+Every space (including spaces within tabs) will be replaced 1:1 by this string.
+Different separators can be set for the spacing between words and the spacing between sentences.

 Parameters:
 * ```separator```: (String) A string that will replace all existing whitespace within a sentence
+* ```optionsObj``` _(Optional)_: (Object) Sets where to apply the suffix.
+Valid options are sentence, word.
+(Default: same separator for both words and sentences)

 <hr />
 <a href="set-substitution"></a>